OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 |configure_kubernetes_cluster|

-Now proceed to ``Instances --> Services`` and wait for the only Service there to get into RUNNING state.
+Now proceed to ``Instances --> Services`` and wait for the only Service there to get into a RUNNING state.
 You can also check the VMs being deployed in ``Instances --> VMs``.

-.. note:: Even though Sunstone shows the VNC console button, VNC access to Containers or VMs running in edge clusters has been deemed insecure and as such OpenNebula filters this traffic.
-This means that the VNC access won't work to VMs running in edge clusters.
+.. note:: Even though Sunstone shows the VNC console button, VNC access to Containers or VMs running in Edge Clusters has been deemed insecure and as such OpenNebula filters this traffic.
+This means that the VNC access won't work for VMs running in Edge Clusters.

 .. |select_metal_aws_cluster_public_network| image:: /images/select_metal_aws_cluster_public_network.png
 .. |configure_kubernetes_cluster| image:: /images/configure_kubertes_cluster.png